Guide

 Local Authorization List Management

-This Functional Block describes functionality for managing the Local Authorization list.
+This Functional Block covers the management of the Local Authorization list.

 Transactions